What do I need for Hauptwerk

 Hauptwerk uses a lot of resources from the Computer.

-To have a polyphony as highest as possible without disturbance you must configure Vista (or XP) so that the computer does as less as possible in the background.
+To have a polyphony as highest as possible without disturbance you must configure Windows so that the computer does as less as possible in the background.

 Also you want that Windows itself uses at less memory as possible, so there remains more memory for Hauptwerk.

-Below there is a list of possibilities to optimize Vista for Hauptwerk.
+Below there is a list of possibilities to optimize Windows for Hauptwerk.